peXed/gridsome-source-directus/README.md

 - `hasRoute` (optional) - If set to true, Gridsome will create a page from the data (with the schema `collection-name/:slug`).
 [See Templates for mor information](https://gridsome.org/docs/templates)
 - `directusPathName` (optional) - If you want to have a different name in Gridsome, you can specify a directusPathName (collection name).
 This is handy, if you want to load data twice (e.g. for easy translation).
 - `route` (optional) - If set, Gridsome will create pages with this route schema.
+- `downloadImages` (optional) - If set to true, Gridsome will download all images from the collection.
+It will add the internal path to a new field `downloadImages` in the image.
+You can use the [Gridsome image processing](https://gridsome.org/docs/images/#usage-via-graphql).
+- `downloadFiles` (optional) - If set to true, Gridsome will download all fiels from the collection.
+It will add the internal path to a new field `gridsome_link` in the file.

 Additionaly you can add aditional query parameters that are getting past along to directus.
 [See the official Directus documentation for mor info](https://docs.directus.io/api/reference.html#query-parameters)